Monitor Network Traffic

 Figure 3: monitor network traffic by endpoints

-The Protocol tab lists all protocols applied in your network transmission.
-In the Protocol tab we can monitor network traffic by each protocol.
-By analyzing the protocols in the network traffic, we can easily understand what applications are consuming the network bandwidth, for example, the HTTP stands for website browsing, and the POP3 stands for email, etc.
+The Protocol tab lists all protocols applied in network transmission.
+By analyzing the protocols in the network traffic, network administrators can easily understand what applications are consuming the network bandwidth, for example, the HTTP stands for website browsing, and the POP3 stands for email, etc.

 Figure 4: monitor network traffic in the Protocol tab